 Son of a— Wally cut himself off and tried to steer his mind towards more productive thoughts.
 “OK, well then let’s get this kite turned around and head back to Florida.
 Maybe when we get some distance from that thing, we’ll resume normal operation.”

 But when Wally tried to turn the plane, nothing happened.
-His controls moved, but their was no response from the aircraft.
+His controls moved, but there was no response from the aircraft.
 All his nervousness and anxiety rushed to a crescendo.
 “What in the hell is going on?!”

 Harrie sat in silence, tentatively moving his own unresponsive controls, looking stunned.